earthcube/GeoCODES-Metadata/integrationtesting/README.md

 This will run approval tests and put results of 'failed' tests with a name of received.
-If tests match the approved.txt, then no 'receied.txt' files will be generated.
+If tests match the approved.txt, then no 'received.txt' files will be generated.